1-vn/brave-browser/.github/ISSUE_TEMPLATE.md

 ## Other Additional Information:

-- Does the issue resolve itself when disabling OneVN Shields?
+- Does the issue resolve itself when disabling Onevn Shields?
-- Does the issue resolve itself when disabling OneVN Rewards?
+- Does the issue resolve itself when disabling Onevn Rewards?
 - Is the issue reproducible on the latest version of Chrome?

 ## Miscellaneous Information: